La Géométrie: Aftermath

 Descartes wrote La Géométrie in French rather than the language used for most scholarly publication at the time, Latin.
 His exposition style was far from clear, the material was not arranged in a systematic manner and he generally only gave indications of proofs, leaving many of the details to the reader.
 His attitude toward writing is indicated by statements such as "I did not undertake to say everything," or "It already wearies me to write so much about it," that occur frequently.
 Descartes justifies his omissions and obscurities with the remark that much was deliberately omitted "in order to give others the pleasure of discovering [it] for themselves."

 Descartes is often credited with inventing the coordinate plane because he had the relevant concepts in his book, however, nowhere in La Géométrie does the modern rectangular coordinate system appear.
 This and other improvements were added by mathematicians who took it upon themselves to clarify and explain Descartes' work.

 This enhancement of Descartes' work was primarily carried out by Frans van Schooten, a professor of mathematics at Leiden and his students.
 Van Schooten published a Latin version of La Géométrie in 1649 and this was followed by three other editions in 1659−1661, 1683 and 1693.
-The 1659−1661 edition was a two volume work more than twice the length of the original filled with explanations and examples provided by van Schooten and this students.
+The 1659−1661 edition was a two volume work more than twice the length of the original filled with explanations and examples provided by van Schooten and his students.
 One of these students, Johannes Hudde provided a convenient method for determining double roots of a polynomial, known as Hudde's rule, that had been a difficult procedure in Descartes's method of tangents.
 These editions established analytic geometry in the seventeenth century.